Equity and diversity

 Pride @ Swinburne

-Swinburne commit to creating a diverse and inclusive culture across our university.
+Swinburne commits to creating a diverse and inclusive culture across our university.
 Staff and students of diverse gender and sexual identity and expression are an integral part of our diversity.

 Financial Inclusion Action Plan pilot program